 University of Washington is home to a remarkably large group of faculty, students, and staff engaged in diverse urban research, teaching, and practice spanning all of city life.
 We have established strong partnerships with local and global stakeholders, integrating the extraordinary scholarship that occurs at UW with the issues faced by the city of Seattle and beyond.
 By addressing our community’s needs, Urban@UW emboldens the academic mission of our public university.
 We tackle the challenges of urban areas today, for the cities of tomorrow.

 Seattle is recognized internationally as a bellwether city and leader in inclusive innovation.
 It is home to globally recognized civic organizations and leaders.
 It is a hub for technology innovation, known for advanced computing technologies, cloud computing and open data.
 It is a leader in environmental, social, and health innovation and investments, including food policy, equitable housing and contributions to biotechnology.
 And Seattle is a pioneer for social justice, having become the first major city to introduce a $15 minimum wage.

 What We Do

 Urban@UW works with scholars, policymakers, and community stakeholders to develop cross-disciplinary and cross-sector collaborative research.
 We aim to strengthen connections between research and solutions to today’s urban challenges.
-We do this by drawing upon the many scholars and centers on campus to cultivate new, path-breaking ideas, projects, and research-practice collaborations.
+We do this through intellectual partnership, drawing upon the many scholars and centers on campus to cultivate new, path-breaking ideas, projects, and research-practice collaborations.